-Traditional MA - students take courses covering the range of subfields in political science, including American Politics, Comparative Politics, International Relations, and Public Policy.
+Masters - Students take courses covering the range of subfields in political science, including American Politics, Comparative Politics, International Relations, and Public Policy.
 They also learn to conduct political science research and take electives tailored to their interests.

-Accelerated BA/MA - The accelerated BA/MA program allows students to get a head start on the MA degree while completing their BA or BS in Political Science.
-This option allows students to finish the MA degree in three semesters after finishing their BA/BS in Political Science.
+Accelerated Masters - The accelerated BA/MA program allows students to get a head start on the MA degree while completing their BA or BS in Political Science.
+Political science majors with 60-80 credit hours who are accepted to the program can double-count up to 12 credits hours for both their undergraduate and graduate degree.
+This option allows students to finish the MA degree in two or three semesters after finishing their BA/BS in Political Science.

 Joint JD/MA degree program - Students in the JD/MA program must complete 81 hours in the JD curriculum at the Louis D. Brandeis School of Law (instead of the normal 90 hours) and either 21 hours in the MA curriculum (instead of the normal 30 hours) for the Thesis Option or 27 hours in the MA curriculum (instead of the normal 36 hours) for the Non-thesis Option.

 A degree in political science provides strong preparation for a wide range of careers.
 Our UofL graduates go on to challenging jobs in government, campaigns, the nonprofit sector, law, public policy, academics, and business, both in the U.S. and abroad.
 The first stop for students who want to explore their career options with a bachelor's degree in political science is the Career Development Center.
 The UofL Career Development Center supports students from their freshman year to their senior year and beyond with career assessments, advising, job and internship postings, resume and interview help, special events and more.